Posted: 1/21/2020 | January 21st, 2020

 The International Council on Clean Transportation also came to the same conclusion when they looked into it.
 It turns out figuring out what mode of transport is quite complicated.
 As you can see from their chart, no one transportation option is the best every time:

-1. Avoid short-haul flights – A report from NASA showed that about 25% of airplane emissions occur during takeoff and landing, so if you go on a lot of short-haul flights, you tend to have a higher per-pound footprint.
-So, flying nonstop rather than a bunch of connecting flights is the better option environmentally.
+1. Avoid short-haul flights – Multiple reports, including from NASA and The University of San Francisco have shown that a significant portion (an estimated 10-30%) of airplane emissions occur during takeoff and landing.
+This means that if you take a lot of short-haul flights, you tend to have a higher per-pound footprint.
+Flying nonstop rather than a bunch of connecting flights is the better option environmentally.

 The longer the distance, the more efficient flying becomes (because cruising altitude requires less fuel than any other stage of flying).
 If you’re flying a short distance, consider driving or taking a train or bus instead.